-WARNING: There is a known issue that mapping variables with periods in the variable name don't work correctly, resulting in an incorrect target field mapping in the transformation.
-Until this issue is resolved, rename global variables by replacing any periods with underscores or removing periods another way.
-Because of this issue, at this time Jitterbit variables are unable to be referenced within a transformation.
+A known issue is that the mapping of variables with periods in the variable name doesn't work correctly, resulting in an incorrect target field mapping in the transformation.
+Until this issue is resolved, rename global variables by replacing any periods with underscores or by removing any periods another way.
+Because of this issue, at this time Jitterbit variables are unable to be directly referenced within a transformation.

 In mapping mode, existing variables are listed by type within the Variables tab on the source side of the transformation: